framer/framer-x-for-teams-docs/content/Button.md

 ### Tips

-Framer has a nice API to help add things like animations, state, and variants.
+Framer has a nice [API](https://www.framer.com/api/) to help add things like animations, state, and variants.
 Here are some tips that might help when creating your component:

-- something
+- Buttons will normally have hover and click states.
+Use your imagination and the Framer API to experiment with some new ideas!